 Parks, recreation.
 McClurg Court has good park access.

 A block southeast of McClurg Court is a pleasant park that’s actually the roof of a parking garage.
+The park has a dog-friendly area.

-The building is two blocks from Navy Pier, Jane Addams Memorial Park, Ohio Street Beach and the Lakefront Trail.
 River Esplanade Park, home to Centennial Fountain, is a few blocks south of the building.

 Lake Shore Park, which has a running track, softball fields, tennis courts, a playground and a small field house, is four short blocks north.
 The Museum of Contemporary Art is at the west end of the park and just west of the museum is the delightful, tree-shrouded Seneca Playlot Park.